AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

    ![teams_select_which_channel_to_use_the_app_install.PNG](assets/teams-select-which-channel-to-use-the-app-install-350x330.png)

-1. When the install completes,&nbsp;a notification that the install was successful appears in the [!UICONTROL General] channel of the team you selected.
+1. When the install completes, a notification that the install was successful appears in the [!UICONTROL General] channel of the team you selected.
 All members of the team can see this notification.
 1. (Optional) Pin your [!DNL Workfront] app for easier access:

    1. Click the **[!UICONTROL More]** icon under the message field in the [!UICONTROL General] channel.